skay97/Happier/README.md

-# Project-2
+## Project-2

 ## What Our App Is:

-Scalable User Input Application focussing on making the user aware of events happening near them
+Scalable User Input Application focussing on making the user aware of events happening near them.
+The earliest iteration is a user driven happy hour app that allows people to add and rate happy hours near them.

 ## Who We Are:
 * Daniel Marshal